wonkodv/reqtrace/README.md

 Artefact
 --------

-documents that contain Information about Requirements, for example:
+Documents that contain Information about Requirements, for example:

 * PDF
 * Markdown File